 CROM serves as a specialist to Occupational Medicine primary care providers, whereby we accept referrals from Workers’ Compensation physicians to treat patients with orthopedic, neurological and general musculoskeletal conditions sustained through on-the-job accidents.
 CROM physicians are full Level II accredited through the Colorado Division of Workers’ Compensation.
 They are trained to perform Impairment Ratings, Independent Medical Examinations, and to help patients reach Maximum Medical Improvement (MMI).
-CROM accepts all Workers’ Comp insurances.
+CROM accepts Colorado Workers’ Comp insurances.

 In addition to our suite of musculoskeletal treatments, CROM tests for Chronic Regional Pain Syndrome (CRPS) through Workers’ Comp insurance using QSART and/or Infrared Stress Thermography as part of the Autonomic Testing Battery.